walter-a-jablonowski/sticky/README.md

 # Sticky

-Instantly turns a file system folder in a sticky board, minimal lines of code
+Instantly turns a file system folder in a sticky board

 **state:** in development (Try 2 - 2024-01-25 AI only)